Next Article: State Matter Jurisdiction in Courts

 Diversity Suits between Citizens of Different States (Civil Cases)

-⁃ Jurisdictional Amount – Diversity suits must involve a controversy between the plaintiff and defendant valued at $75,000 or more.
+Jurisdictional Amount – Diversity suits must involve a controversy between the plaintiff and defendant valued at $75,000 or more.
 In cases with multiple plaintiffs, all plaintiffs’ claims combined must amount to $75,000 or more.
 For example, the court may aggregate 3 plaintiffs with $25,000 claims to establish the $75,000 amount in controversy requirement.
-If the dispute is for less than this amount, the federal court cannot hear the suit.
+If the dispute is for less than this amount, the federal court is justified in allowing individuals from different states to bring an action or remove an action to federal court to hear the suit.